Murdim/divine_right_doctrine/README.md

 Each feature can be enabled individually for religions with the Divine Right doctrine, all Christians, or both.

-For more info, check the mod description on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1776124347).
+For more info, check the mod description on [Steam], which can also be found in the file [workshop.md](workshop.md).

 ## Compatibility

 This mod was developed for Crusader Kings 2 v3.1 with Holy Fury DLC, and should remain compatible with future versions.

 It should also be compatible with most other mods.

 ### CK2 Overrides

-* `localisation/HolyFury.csv` (partial): "Crowned by" trait names and descriptions, one event description.
+* `localisation/HolyFury.csv` (partial): "Crowned by" trait names and descriptions, 1 event description.

 ### Notable Dependencies

-* `events/HF_coronation_events.txt`: still required for Catholic coronations, as well as some on-action events and event chains.
+* `events/HF_coronation_events.txt`: homage event chain, also contains important on-actions.
+* `common/on_actions/00_on_actions.txt`
 * `common/scripted_triggers/00_scripted_triggers.txt`

+## Modding

+The source code of this mod is publicly available for anyone to fork, reuse, or take inspiration from it.
+Bug reports, suggestions and pull requests are all very much welcome.

+The playable version also includes image files, some of which have been derived from artwork found in the base game.
+In order to run the mod from this repository, you will need to extract the "gfx" directory from the Steam version, or else use some kind of placeholder.

+Finally, do not forget to copy the .mod file to the root of your "mod" directory.